redger-au/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/activity_pattern_raw-1.png)

-As can bee seen in the chart above, a big activity peak occurs in the morning
+As can be seen in the chart above, a big activity peak occurs in the morning

 The maximum number of steps (on average) is 206 and occurs in the 5 minute interval starting at 835